Paddlesmash update

 Will Robert and Mark help them grow their business following Shark Tank?
 Keep reading our Paddlesmash update to find out!

-In terms of a Paddlesmash update, we caught up with Scott and Tim for a quick interview.
-Tim told Shark Tank Recap that they did over $100,000 in sales the night after their episode aired and “a couple hundred thousand through the weekend.”
+Tim told us that they did over $100,000 in sales the night after their episode aired and “a couple hundred thousand through the weekend.”

-Further, Tim shared that as of October 2023, the deal with Mark and Robert hasn’t gone through yet, but they’re hopeful that it will.
 “Both sides have been kind of dragging our feet since the pitch happened,” Tim told us.
 “We will touch base with them once the craziness from airing dies down and see if it still makes sense for us to pursue finalizing the deal.”

-Tim also shared with us that being on Shark Tank has opened up tons of doors for Paddlesmash.
-After having having the “4 best sales day ever” Tim told us that they’ve had tons of interest from retailers, publications, and international distributors.
+After having the “4 best sales day ever,” Tim told us that they’ve had tons of interest from retailers, publications, and international distributors.

-Further, you can find Paddlesmash in Dick’s Sporting Goods, Scheels, Chicken N Pickle, Amazon, and the Paddlesmash website!
+Further, you can find Paddlesmash in Dick’s Sporting Goods, Scheels, Chicken N Pickle, Amazon, and the Paddlesmash website.

-We’d like to thank Tim and Scott for giving us an official Paddlesmash update and we can’t wait to watch the company continue to grow!
+We’d like to thank Tim and Scott for giving us an official Paddlesmash update, and we can’t wait to watch the company continue to grow!

 Before you go, check out our other company updates from Season 15 Episode 4: